 Breast reduction surgeries are customized to your anatomic features and body goals.
 The personalized nature of these procedures requires costs to fluctuate between patients.
 A cost breakdown will be gone over in your personal consultation.
 If you are not near our offices in Maryland, Virginia and Washington, D.C. we suggest you call our office to learn the estimates of these surgeries or search, “Breast reduction surgery near me”.
 Do your research and make sure to find a credible surgeon.
 We are more than happy to help patients from all over and agree that a trip to our office is well worth it.
-If you would like to learn more about breast reduction, call (301) 468-5991 in Bethesda, Maryland or (703) 957-8610 in Fairfax, Virginia to schedule a consultation.
+If you would like to learn more about breast reduction, call (301) 468-5991 in Rockville, Maryland or (703) 957-8610 in Fairfax, Virginia to schedule a consultation.

 How painful is breast reduction surgery?

 Breast reduction surgery is not considered a painful surgery.
 You will be under anesthetic at the time of surgery and pain medication will keep you comfortable afterward.
 You will experience swelling and bruising after the surgery but these symptoms will fade after a week or two.